DreamPWJ/jenkins-shared-library/README.en.md

 English | [简体中文](./README.md)

-# One For All DevOps
+# One For All DevOps MonoRepo

 ## The original intention of open source: take from open source, give back to open source, give roses to others, and leave fragrance in hand
 ### Welcome everyone to PR to build an ecosystem.
 The pipelines at each end have passed tens of thousands of enterprise-level construction tests